awsdocs/aws-codecommit-user-guide/doc_source/how-to-repository-email-create.md

 1. Choose **Set up**\.

 1. Select the event types you want included in the CloudWatch Events rule for the repository\.
-![\[Configuring notifications in an AWS CodeCommit repository\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-notifications-configuring.png)
+![\[Configuring notifications in a CodeCommit repository\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-notifications-configuring.png)

 1. In **SNS topic**, either choose a topic from the list of Amazon SNS topics in your AWS account, or create one to use for this repository\.
 **Note**
-If you create a topic, you can manage subscriptions for that policy from the AWS CodeCommit console\.
+If you create a topic, you can manage subscriptions for that policy from the CodeCommit console\.
 If you use an existing topic, you cannot manage subscriptions for that topic unless you have permissions to manage subscriptions for all topics in Amazon SNS\.
 For more information, see [Amazon Simple Notification Service Developer Guide](https://docs.aws.amazon.com/sns/latest/dg/)\.

    If you create a topic, in **Topic name**, enter a name for the topic after the underscore\. \(The first part of the topic name is populated for you\.
-Keep this first part of the name\.\) Optionally, in **Display name**, enter a short name\.
+Keep this first part of the name\.\) In **Display name**, enter an optional short name\.
 Choose **Create**\.

 1. To add email addresses of the repository users, in **Subscribers**, choose **Add**\.
 In **Add email subscriber**, enter the email address of a repository user, and then choose **Save**\.
 You can add only one email address at a time\.
 **Note**